Grampers-Dev/Isolation/README.md

 Here's a summary of my efforts:

 1. **Touch Control Issue:**
-   - Despite our best efforts, we encountered difficulties in achieving precise touch control aiming on mobile and tablet devices.
-While the issue persists, we have documented the relevant code for further examination and potential improvements.
+   - Despite my best efforts, I encountered difficulties in achieving precise touch control aiming on mobile and tablet devices.
+While the issue persists, I have documented the relevant code for further examination and potential improvements.

 2. **Prevent Default Warning:**
-   - We faced challenges in resolving the "preventDefault" warning related to passive event listeners.
-Although we couldn't eliminate this warning entirely, we have documented the code to provide insights for future development.
+   - I faced challenges in resolving the "preventDefault" warning related to passive event listeners.
+Although I couldn't eliminate this warning entirely, I have documented the code to provide insights for future development.

 3. **Prolonged Touch Input Behavior:**
    - The unexpected behavior during prolonged touch input remains unresolved.
-Nevertheless, we have documented the code involved in touch event handling, which may aid in diagnosing and rectifying this issue.
+Nevertheless, I have documented the code involved in touch event handling, which may aid in diagnosing and rectifying this issue.

 4. **Reset Button Functionality:**
    - The reset button's partial functionality has not been fully resolved.
-We have documented the code for the reset button, allowing for potential future enhancements.
+I have documented the code for the reset button, allowing for potential future enhancements.

 5. **Player Input Name Display:**
    - Despite our efforts, the issue with player input names not displaying has not been fixed.
-We have documented the code related to player names, which could assist in finding a solution.
+I have documented the code related to player names, which could assist in finding a solution.

 6. **Endless Shooting Sound:**
    - The issue of continuous shooting sound after the player's death remains unresolved.
-We have documented the code related to audio management for reference in future fixes.
+I have documented the code related to audio management for reference in future fixes.

 My commitment to improving the game experience remains steadfast.
 I appreciate your understanding and patience as I continue to work on addressing these challenges.